 - Lack of UI- and UX-specific key performance measures

-- Absence of a shared vocabulary
+- The absence of a shared vocabulary for discussing key project activities and deliverables

 Architecture Promotes Clarity